What Is List Crawling? A Practical Guide for Web Crawlers

 Sustainable crawling depends on controlled pacing.
 Limiting request rates, distributing traffic intelligently, and recognizing server-side signals help maintain crawl continuity.
 Crawlers designed for long-term operation prioritize stability over short-term speed.

-Pagination & Dynamic List Crawling Examples
+Understanding Pagination & Dynamic Lists

 import requests